 China is losing competitiveness to lower-cost producing countries like Vietnam and Indonesia, which is pressurizing its manufacturing sector, says Stanley Szeto, Chairman & CEO of Lever Style.» Read More

-CNBC's Rick Santelli has the latest data on the economic health of the manufacturing sector.
+CNBC's Rick Santelli reports the latest data on output at U.S. factories, ahead of the opening bell.

 Sylvain Preumont, founder and director of iMAKR, the world's largest 3-D printing store, tells CNBC how the printers work.